 At the age of 26, Jessie is a seven-year pro.
 A former WBO junior featherweight world champion, he won the title in November, 2016, and made one successful title defense.
 Before his debut, he was an amateur standout at the national level.

-He is also a stablemate of WBO featherweight world champion Oscar Valdez – both are managed by Frank Espinoza, trained by Manny Robles, and promoted by Top Rank.
+Jessie is a stablemate of WBO featherweight world champion and rising young star Oscar Valdez – both are managed by Frank Espinoza, trained by Manny Robles, and promoted by Top Rank.
 He is also the younger brother, by five years, of lightweight contender Diego Magdaleno.